SilverWolf32/loginwindowbgconverter/README.md

 ### An Important Note

 On Mojave, the login window background will be significantly dimmer than the original picture.
-It seems to be simply crushing whites down to 180 or so (of 255).
-The default dune picture doesn't seem to have this problem, possibly because it's an actual HEIC file instead of a JPEG.
+It seems to be simply crushing whites down to 180 or so (out of 255).

 ### Compilation